pkic/pkic.org/content/blog/2013/2013-03-14-all-you-need-to-know-about-the-rc4-encryption-scheme.md

 ---
-title: All You Need to Know About the RC4 Encryption Scheme
-authors: [Rick Andrews]
+authors:
+- Rick Andrews
-date: 2013-03-14T21:12:28+00:00
+date: "2013-03-14T21:12:28+00:00"
 dsq_thread_id:
 - 1958594618
+keywords:
+- ssl
+- attack
+- rc4
+- encryption
+- tls
+- casc
+- vulnerabilities
+- rsa
-tags: [RC4]
+tags:
+- SSL/TLS
+- Attack
+- RC4
+- Encryption
+- CASC
+- Vulnerability
+- RSA
+title: All You Need to Know About the RC4 Encryption Scheme

 ---
 The [latest published attacks][1] target specific algorithms used within SSL/TLS.
-Those algorithms are used when a client connects to a server via SSL/TLS; they&rsquo;re not used when a Certificate Authority signs a certificate.
+Those algorithms are used when a client connects to a server via SSL/TLS; they’re not used when a Certificate Authority signs a certificate.
 The attacks demonstrate potential weaknesses in the use of the algorithms.

-While interesting, the attacks don&rsquo;t represent an immediate practical threat to users of SSL/TLS (including online banking, e-commerce, social networking, etc.).
-Such attacks require an attacker to run malicious software on a user&rsquo;s computer which would connect to a particular web site and send the same message over and over again many times.
-In fact, if the attacker&rsquo;s software could send the same message over and over 10 times per second, it would still take more than 3 years for the attack to succeed.
+While interesting, the attacks don’t represent an immediate practical threat to users of SSL/TLS (including online banking, e-commerce, social networking, etc.).
+Such attacks require an attacker to run malicious software on a user’s computer which would connect to a particular web site and send the same message over and over again many times.
+In fact, if the attacker’s software could send the same message over and over 10 times per second, it would still take more than 3 years for the attack to succeed.

 The designers of the SSL/TLS protocol anticipated that algorithms would become weaker over time, so the protocol was designed to support the easy addition of new algorithms.
 Hence a weakness in one algorithm does not mean that SSL/TLS is broken.
 Newer, stronger algorithms have already been developed and incorporated into the latest implementations of SSL/TLS.
-What&rsquo;s needed now is for users of web server and browser software to update to the newest versions to minimize or eliminate the use of weakened algorithms.
+What’s needed now is for users of web server and browser software to update to the newest versions to minimize or eliminate the use of weakened algorithms.

 The fact remains, SSL/TLS is still the most scalable, efficient cryptographic protocol available now and, with the number of researchers focused on its protocols, will only continue to get stronger in the future.